gilch/hissp/README.md

 Fine.
 You can write macros for any syntax you please.

-Also recall that (reader) macros can return arbitrary Python snippets and the compiler will embed them verbatim.
+Also recall that (reader) macros can return arbitrary Python snippets and the compiler will emit them verbatim.
 You should generally avoid doing this, because then you're metaprogramming with strings instead of AST.
 You're giving up a lot of Hissp's power.